St Mark's Church, Bristol: Stained glass

 In the early 19th century, Bristol Corporation took advantage of the sales of the collections of Sir Paul Baghott at Lypiatt Park and William Thomas Beckford at Fonthill Abbey to acquire an assortment of fine Continental stained glass for the church.
 From France there is a 15th-century depiction of two saints in the East window.
 There is more French glass in the nave, consisting of 16th-century mannerist work with grisaille, from Ecouen, and some 16th-century Bible scenes.
 From Steinfeld Abbey in Germany there are some 16th-century saints in the Poyntz chapel.
 In the south aisle chapel are 24 German and Flemish roundels, of the 16th or 17th centuries.
 The depiction of Thomas Becket in the south aisle, by Benjamin West in 1799, is also from Fonthill Abbey.

 Fittings

 The church contains some fine baroque wrought iron by the Bristol blacksmith William Edney.
 These consist of a sword rest of 1702 and the screen and gate for the south aisle chapel, which date to 1726.
-These were all moved from Temple Church after it was bombed in the Bristol Blitz during World War II.
+These were all moved from Temple Church, Bristol after it was bombed in the Bristol Blitz during World War II.

+The medieval high altar screen was deliberately covered up in 1722 with wainscotting 'with the deliberate effort of concealing it'.
+The wainscotting was removed in 1820.